CSCR offers real-world project-based learning in the form of local research projects for students in grades 6-12+.

 CSCR Varsity Researchers are defined as students earnestly committed to the project.
 They will use their interests to evolve into roles in which they can contribute uniquely to their research team and its project.
 As such, they will understand the context and relevance of their project.
 They will develop maps, slideshows, or webinars to present their project to authentic audiences, and may petition for credit from their schools.
-Along the way, we might add for parents, these researchers are likely to gain rich and unique content for their college and employment applications.
-More details will be coming soon.
+Along the way, these researchers are likely to gain rich and unique content for their college and employment applications.

-If you have questions in the meantime, please email Mr. Buckley at firstname.lastname@example.org.
+If you have questions, please email Mr. Buckley at firstname.lastname@example.org.

 During the school year, teams will be analyzing their findings and bringing their summer research into presentable formats, so that you can get credit in the real world for your knowledge, experience and insight.